 Nothing is quite as interesting as the Camassia lily, also known as camas lily.
-Botanist Leslie Haskin notes that, “There is more romance and adventure clustered about the camas root and flower than about almost any other American plant.”
-Tribal wars and family feuds erupted over disputes about ownership of camas fields, which were so extensive they were described as looking like large, deep-blue “lakes.”
-Let’s learn more about Camassia lily bulb growing.
+Botanist Leslie Haskin notes that, “There is more romance and adventure clustered about the camas root and flower than about almost any other American plant.” - so much so that feuds erupted over disputes about ownership of camas fields, which were so extensive they were described as looking like large, deep-blue “lakes.”
+Let's learn more about Camassia lily bulb growing.

 What is Camassia?